Contents

 2. Let AI read the room

+The second play is sentiment routing, letting AI tag messages by tone the moment they arrive so the right tickets reach the right people first.
 Not all messages carry the same weight.
 A polite “just checking in” is not the same as “this is unacceptable, I’m never buying from you again.”
-If you’re routing tickets first-in-first-out, your angriest customers are sitting at the back of the queue.
-Which is exactly the wrong place for them.
+If you’re routing first-in-first-out, your angriest customers are sitting at the back of the queue, which is exactly the wrong place for them.

 3. End-to-end returns and refunds

-Customer wants their money back.
-Your team is checking eligibility, return windows, refund authority limits, restocking fees, shipping rules.
-The customer is waiting through all of it.
+The third play is automating the full returns sequence, not just the first reply.
+Returns are stressful for everyone: the customer wants their money back, and your team is checking eligibility, return windows, refund limits, restocking fees, and shipping rules while the customer waits through all of it.

-AI runs the whole sequence.
-Reads the request.
-Checks the order against your return window.
-Generates a label.
-Sends it.
-Watches for the package to arrive.
-Triggers the refund.
-No human touch unless something falls outside policy.
-For a fuller picture on building this kind of workflow, our eCommerce automation guide covers the rest.
+AI can run the whole sequence.
+It reads the request, checks the order against your return window, generates a label, sends it, watches for the package to arrive, and triggers the refund, with no human touch unless something falls outside policy.
+For a fuller picture of building this kind of workflow, our eCommerce automation guide covers the rest.

 4. Templates with a brain